South America Medical Tourism: Costs, Best Countries & 2025 Trends

 Seeking premium quality assurance: Panama, Costa Rica

-Want integrated wellness experience: Costa Rica, Brazil
+Want integrated recovery experience: Costa Rica, Brazil

 Need complex surgery with U.S. standards: Panama, Chile